stav/sirem/docs/MEDICAID_REFACTOR_PHASES.md

   - Added `characteristics` blocks to all base fields and variants.
   - Converted Medicaid/LIS fields into true variants and removed redundant entries.
   - Trimmed variant characteristics to override only what differs (eligibility, modifier, unit).
+  - Introduced schema builder helpers that enforce characteristic enumerations (frequency, eligibility tokens, units) for use in the upcoming field builder UI.
 - Updated runtime utilities to respect the new schema structure.
   - `schema-parser` exposes `characteristics`, `variants`, and now annotates variant definitions with their merged characteristics and `baseKey`.
   - `plan-metadata-utils` rebuilt `getAllExpectedFieldKeys`, legacy-field handling, metadata builders, and default form population to include variants.